MichalDulemba/SpeedUp/README.md

 During those examples you will see how to get from 95s to 7s using threading and multiprocessing.
 To better see speed up I added 0.2s delay in processing functions (common_functions) - one function is creating thumbnail and another one is cutting out a small rectangle, changes color and pastes it back in.

 To make things easier i hardcoded number of files and send it to processes/threads.
 Usually it is less error prone than checking if queue is already/yet empty etc.

-Images are gathered "from internet" - if you are owner and want it to be removed - please email me.
+Images were gathered "from internet" - if you are owner and want it to be removed - please email me.
 This was just for test/research.

+Results are based on I7-5930K CPU 3.5GHz (12 core), 64GB of RAM and Raid drive (2 drives in Raid 0 configuration).

 ### Some conclusions:
 1) It matters order how you "join" your processes or threads.
 It is better to put finishing step at the end.